-Penal Code § 472 PC defines the crime of forging a public seal.
-This means to forge, counterfeit, or possess a fraudulent public seal or emblem, usually to make a fake document appear to be official or endorsed by a government agency.
+Penal Code § 472 PC makes it a crime to forge, counterfeit, or possess a fraudulent public seal or emblem (to create a fake document that appears official or endorsed by a government agency).

 Prosecutors may charge this offense as either a misdemeanor or a felony.
 As a felony, the crime carries a maximum sentence of up to 3 years in state prison.